Cross-Validation in Bipartite Networks: Real Data Analysis

-We analyze the cosponsorship network between legislators and bills in the 107th U.S. Senate.
+We study the cosponsorship network between legislators and bills in the 107th U.S. Senate.
 The data were originally compiled by \citet{fowler2007cosponsor} and later processed and analyzed by \citet{lo2025senate}.
-This data set is widely used in political network analysis and is publicly available on the Harvard Dataverse and also on the CodeOcean platform.
+This widely used dataset is publicly available on the Harvard Dataverse and CodeOcean.
 We use the CodeOcean version, which contains both dyadic sponsorship data and committee-level bill annotations.

-After removing the single senator who did not sponsor or cosponsor any bill, the resulting bipartite network consists of $99$ senators and $2631$ bills.
-An edge is present when a senator sponsors or cosponsors a bill.
-Party affiliation (Democrat or Republican) is available for all senators and provides a natural external benchmark on one side of the bipartite structure.
+After removing the single senator with no (co)sponsorship activity, the resulting bipartite network consists of $99$ senators and $2631$ bills, with edges indicating sponsorship or cosponsorship.
+Party affiliation (Democrat or Republican) is available for all senators and serves as a natural external benchmark on the legislator side.

-Applying BCV with the same tuning parameters as in previous experiments, we jointly select the number of communities on both sides of the bipartite network.
-The resulting penalized loss surface over the two-dimensional grid of $(K_{\text{sen}}, K_{\text{bill}})$ is visualized in Figure~\ref{fig:cosponsorship_mse} as a heatmap.
+Applying BCV with the same tuning procedure as in previous experiments, we jointly select the numbers of communities on both sides of the bipartite network.
+The resulting penalized loss surface over the grid of $(K_{\text{sen}}, K_{\text{bill}})$ is visualized in Figure~\ref{fig:cosponsorship_mse}(a) as a heatmap.

-On the senator side, the loss surface exhibits a relatively clear minimum around $K_{\text{sen}} = 2$.
-In particular, when compared across different values of $K_{\text{sen}}$, the row corresponding to $K_{\text{sen}} = 2$ consistently attains lower loss values than neighboring choices such as $K_{\text{sen}} = 3$, indicating a reasonably convincing separation of goodness of the different communities numbers on the senator side.

-In contrast, conditional on $K_{\text{sen}} = 2$, the loss surface along the bill dimension becomes relatively flat once $K_{\text{bill}} \ge 10$.
-While the minimum is achieved at $K_{\text{bill}} = 13$, nearby values yield rather similar loss levels, suggesting that the optimal choice on the bill side is a close call.
+On the senator side, the loss surface exhibits a relatively clear minimum at $K_{\text{sen}} = 2$.
+In particular, when compared across different values of $K_{\text{sen}}$, the row corresponding to $K_{\text{sen}} = 2$ consistently attains lower loss values than neighboring choices such as $K_{\text{sen}} = 3$, indicating a well-separated choice.
+In contrast, conditional on $K_{\text{sen}} = 2$, the loss surface along the bill dimension is relatively flat for $K_{\text{bill}} \ge 10$.
+Although the minimum occurs at $K_{\text{bill}} = 13$, nearby values yield rather similar losses, suggesting a less decisive choice.
 To further illustrate this behavior, we additionally plot the loss curve given $K_{\text{sen}} = 2$, which confirms that the improvement beyond $K_{\text{bill}} \approx 10$ is gradual rather than abrupt.
-This softer separation is consistent with prior findings that other covariates, such as ideology, seniority, region and gender, influence the cosponsorship behavior \citep{lo2025senate}, thereby making the network structure considerably more complex.
+This weaker separation aligns with prior findings that factors such as ideology, seniority, region, and gender shape cosponsorship behavior \citep{lo2025senate}, leading to a more complex network structure.